THOMASELOVE/431-2018-project/demo_study1/README.md

 ## Accessing the Materials

-We will make both HTML and R Markdown versions available as soon as possible.
-We took down the old versions because they weren't executing properly.
+HTML and R Markdown versions, along with the data used to build the examples, are all available at the Shared Google Drive folder you can access (after logging into Google via CWRU) at http://bit.ly/431-2018-demo-study1.

 ## Current Status